 CE08 – Know the “state of the art” in molecular nanoscience.

-CE09 – Acquire conceptual knowledge about the processes of self-assembly and self-organization in molecular systems.
+CE09 – Acquire conceptual knowledge about self-assembly and self-organization processes in molecular systems.

 CE10 – Know the state of the art in molecular nanomaterials with optical, electrical or magnetic properties